 HD in the Hard Disk.

-DNC2 in a PC connected through the serial line.
-DNCF in a PC connected through Ethernet.
+DNC1 in a PC connected through serial line 1.
+DNC2 in a PC connected through serial line 2.
+DNCE in a PC connected through Ethernet.

 Parameter A/D is used when the program to be edited already exists.